distantreading/WG1/titlePilotStudy/readme.md

 *The Agenda:
 #1.
-Defining roles in the drafting & editing & language revision of the paper; defining micro-groups that work on a specific topic
+Defining roles in the drafting & editing & language revision of the paper; defining micro-groups that work on a specific topic.

 #2.
-Discussion of the paper structure proposed by Ioana, Carolin and Roxana; things to be discarded or added
+Discussion of the paper structure proposed by Ioana, Carolin and Roxana; things to be discarded or added.

 #3.
-Revision of annotation
+Revision of annotation.

 #4.
-Deadlines
+Deadlines.

 #5.
-Bibliography
+Bibliography.

 #6.
 Proposals for follow-up papers, approaches & ways of communicating within the group.

-#1 & #2:
+#1 & #2: Defining roles & Discussion of paper structure.

 *Ioana proposes to split work in 3 microgroups and the all collaborators bid for on a specific topic they want to contribute to:

--Cvetana reads the entire paper starting with June, the 29th; -Rosario is in charge of the language revision;
+-Cvetana reads the entire paper starting with June, the 29th.

+-Rosario is in charge of the language revision.

--Roxana, Rosario, Katja & Berenike contribute to "What's in a title" part;
+-Roxana, Rosario, Katja & Berenike contribute to "What's in a title" part.

--Ioana & Berenike (if necessary, Roxana) contribute to "Title as charade" part;
+-Ioana & Berenike (if necessary, Roxana) contribute to "Title as charade" part.

--Carolin, Dmytro & Cvetana check the code & will do the extraction of data;
+-Carolin, Dmytro & Cvetana check the code & will do the extraction of data.

 -Ioana & Carolin will write the introductory part.

-#3: Revision of annotation and checking by June, the 15th
+#3: Revision of annotation and checking by June, the 15th.

-#4: Deadlines
+#4: Deadlines.

--June, the 29th = the first draft of the paper (3rd of June, Berenike) -July, the 6th = language revision
+-June, the 29th = the first draft of the paper (3rd of June, Berenike).

+-July, the 6th = language revision.

--mid-July = paper edit according to editing quidelines & submission
+-mid-July = paper edit according to editing quidelines & submission.

-#5: Bibliography
+#5: Bibliography.

--a DR-approach to titles
+-a DR-approach to titles.

--beyond Genette's "thresholds": title as charade/ riddle -titles & literary geography: maps of titling practices.
+-beyond Genette's "thresholds": title as charade/ riddle.

+-titles & literary geography: maps of titling practices.

 #6.
 Proposals for follow-up papers, approaches & ways of communicating within the group.

--using Slack for future papers;
+-using Slack for future papers.

--enriching annotation
+-enriching annotation.